Space Race: Soviet Lunar sample return and robotic rovers

-Salyuts and Skylab
+Salyut and Skylab

-Having lost the race to the Moon, the USSR decided to concentrate on orbital space stations.
-During 1969 and 1970, they launched six more Soyuz flights after Soyuz 3, then launched a series of six successful space stations (plus two failures to achieve orbit, and one station rendered uninhabitable due to damage from explosion of the launcher's upper stage) on their Proton-K heavy-lift launcher in their Salyut program designed by Kerim Kerimov.
+Having lost the race to the Moon, the USSR seemed to decide to concentrate on orbital space stations instead of pursuing a crewed lunar mission.
+During 1969 and 1970, they launched six more Soyuz flights after Soyuz 3 and then launched a series of six successful space stations (plus two failures to achieve orbit and one station rendered uninhabitable due to damage from explosion of the launcher's upper stage) on their Proton-K heavy-lift launcher in their Salyut program designed by Kerim Kerimov.
 Each one weighed between 18500 and 19824 kg, was 20 m long by 4 m in diameter, and had a habitable volume of 99 m3.
 All of the Salyuts were presented to the public as non-military scientific laboratories, but three of them were covers for military Almaz reconnaissance stations: Salyut 2 (failed), Salyut 3, and Salyut 5.

 Salyut 1, the first space station, was launched by the Soviets on April 19, 1971.
 Three days later, the Soyuz 10 crew attempted to dock with it, but failed to achieve a secure enough connection to safely enter the station.
-The Soyuz 11 crew of Vladislav Volkov, Georgi Dobrovolski and Viktor Patsayev successfully docked on June 7, and completed a record 22-day stay.
-The crew became the second in-flight space fatality during their reentry on June 30.
-They were asphyxiated when their spacecraft's cabin lost all pressure, shortly after undocking.
-The disaster was blamed on a faulty cabin pressure valve, that allowed all the air to vent into space.
+The Soyuz 11 crew of Vladislav Volkov, Georgi Dobrovolski and Viktor Patsayev successfully docked on June 7, and completed a then record 22-day stay.
+The crew became the second in-flight space fatality during their reentry on June 30, when they were asphyxiated due to the spacecraft's cabin becoming depressurized, shortly after undocking.
+The disaster was blamed on a faulty cabin pressure valve, that allowed the air to vent into space.
 The crew was not wearing pressure suits and had no chance of survival once the leak occurred.
+To prevent a recurrence of the Soyuz 11 tragedy, Soviet engineers redesigned the Soyuz spacecraft and mandated that cosmonauts wear Sokol pressure suits during launch and landing, a requirement still in place today.